moseschmiedel/bachelor-thesis/text/thesis.typ

 _Abstract_
 #v(1em)
-_For this thesis a LoRa localization system for outdoor use was implemented and evaluated.
+_For this thesis, a LoRa localization system for outdoor use was implemented and evaluated.
 The system uses RSSI measurements to estimate the distances between three anchor nodes and one end node.
 A trilateration algorithm is employed to estimate the position of the end node based on these distances.
 The implementation decisions of the localization system are explained and the performance of the system is evaluated experimentally.
 The evaluation highlights the limitations of RSSI-based